0xleft/shminimaxing/README.md

 public native char getBestMove(char[] boardState, char selectionState, int selectedPiece, int timeLeft);
 ```

+## Little details

+We compute all of the symetries 384 (piece symetries) * 32 (board symetries) = 12288, therefore we reduce our search emencely.

+Board representation is 80 bits (board) + 16 bits (selection state) + 8 bits for current move thats being chosen.

+We experimented greatly with different K parameters for monte carlo however intrestingly sqrt of 2 as per wikipedia seemed to work the best.

+During the tournament we noticed that our monte carlo was blundering in certain cases, this also happened to one other group, which means using monte carlo for quarto was not good idea, but we learned a lot and we used it during the tournament so fuck it we ball

 ## Performance

 Both monte carlo and minimax searches are multi threaded up to 16 threads.
 Monte carlo shares one tree for all the threads, which makes it slower due to locking, however this allows for way deeper search of the tree.

-During the tournament we noticed that our monte carlo was blundering in certain cases, therefore its implementation should probably not be trusted.

 Full game (meaning it will return the true best move) solution in ~3 seconds at 7 pieces on the board, and ~20 seconds for 6 pieces on the board.